A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: A connection between the momentum and elastic ray transforms

-In this section, we give a relation between the integral moment transform $\{I^0, I^1\}$ and elastic ray transforms $X^1$ in $\mathbb{R}^n$.
-We show that the kernel of $\{I^0, I^1\}$ is exactly the same as the kernel of $X^1$.
-Recall that
+In this section we show that the kernel of the integral moment transform $\{I^0,I^1\}$ is the same as the kernel of the elastic ray transform $X^2$.
+Recall, that in coordinates, the elastic ray transform of elastic $1$-tensor field $f \in \sch(\mathbb{R}^n;E^1(n))$ is